chriscummings/PBot/docs/overview/project.md

 # Project Overview

+!!! example

+    Warning: This is pre version 1 software (
+    --8<-- "version"
+    ).

 PBot is a Dockerized application consisting of two primary services: a **Transceiver service** that communicates with Discord and a **Bot service** that runs the middleware logic.